cubicYYY/Personal-Blog-with-Hexo-Cactus/source/_posts/Rust-Async-Demystified-p1.md

 ### What is Asynchronous Programming: Understand Key Concepts

 **"Async" stands for asynchronous.**
-In general, asynchronous programming is a programming paradigm that allows a program to execute other tasks while waiting for an operation to complete rather than blocking or waiting for those operations to finish.
+In general, asynchronous programming is a paradigm that allows a program to execute other tasks while waiting for an operation to complete rather than blocking or waiting for those operations to finish.

-That's a mouthful.
+...That's a mouthful.
 So here's an analogy for it.
 Imagine that you are making the dinner for your family:

-- **Parallelism**: If you are always busy doing something, you have nothing to complain about: the faster you are, the earlier you yield the dinner.
+- **Parallelism**: If you are always busy doing something, you have nothing to complain about: the faster you are, the quicker you'll finish the dinner.
 Of course, you can ask other people to help you, with some extra cost of coordinating.
 Yes, that is basically the exact solution for CPU-bounded tasks in programming: to utilize multi-core resources, we can introduce **parallelism** mechanisms like multi-threading or multi-processing, though at the cost of coordinating different threads/processes.

-- **Concurrency**: the ability to make multiple tasks "seem like" they are running simultaneously.
+- **Concurrency**: The ability to make multiple tasks "seem like" they are running simultaneously.
 Asynchronous programming is one way, but not the only way, to achieve concurrency.
 For example, threading systems also provide concurrency even in a single-threaded environment.
 Parallelism is executing tasks physically simultaneously, so, of course, it is done with concurrency.

 ...
 But wait.
 What if you spend most of your time waiting?
 For example, you may always wait for the water to boil or the microwave to complete.
 What will you do?
 Sit there doing nothing else, waiting for the water to boil since it is unfinished?